AP Interview: Ukraine ex-PM accuses president of corruption

-KIEV, Ukraine (AP) — Former Ukrainian Prime Minister Yulia Tymoshenko, who is running for president in next month’s election, has accused the incumbent of corruption.
+KIEV, Ukraine (AP) — Former Ukrainian Prime Minister Yulia Tymoshenko, who is running for president in next month’s election, accused the incumbent of corruption as the race was heating up.

 Tymoshenko told The Associated Press in an interview Monday that President Petro Poroshenko has used his position to enrich himself.
 She also alleged that Poroshenko’s associates have engaged in a sprawling effort to bribe voters to ensure his re-election in the March 31 presidential vote.